jrafa1607/Cloud-Automations/README.md

 # Cloud Scripts 🤖

-> Collection of **Shell Script** codes for automating complex tasks in multiple accounts and differents regions from public Clouds.
+> Collection of **Shell Script** codes for automating tasks in multiple accounts and differents regions from public Clouds.
 Designed for **efficiency** and **simplified management** of distributed resources across your Landing Zone.

 ---